Nanciee/cypress-autorecord/README.md

 const autoRecord = require('cypress-autorecord'); // Require the autorecord function

-describe('Home Page', function() { // Do not use arrow functions autoRecord(__filename); // Call the autoRecord function at the beginning of your describe block and pass in `__filename`, other values will not work at this point
+describe('Home Page', function() { // Do not use arrow functions autoRecord(); // Call the autoRecord function at the beginning of your describe block

   // Your hooks (beforeEach, afterEach, etc) goes here